Marianna and Maksymilian Jarosz Poland

 The Jarosz family was active in the Polish Home Army and was already under suspicion by the Germans.
 Their decision to hide some eleven Jews made life very difficult and dangerous for all.
 It was known in the community that if a Jew could make it to the Jarosz farm, they would not be turned away.

 Maksymilian passed away in May 2020.
-Marianna is in her 90s and lives in Lublin, Poland.
+Marianna lives in Lublin, Poland, and turned 101 in October 2024.